Great Bustard

 Length

-Portugal and Spain now have about 60% of the world's population.
-It became extinct in Great Britain when the last bird was shot in 1832.
+The Great bustard (Otis tarda) is a bird in the bustard family, the only member of the genus Otis.
+It is one of the heaviest birds alive today that can fly.
+Great bustards are found in Europe and Portugal and Spain now have about 60% of the world's population.
+This species became extinct in Great Britain when the last bird was shot in 1832.
 Recent attempts to reintroduce it into England have met with some success and there is a population of 40 birds on Salisbury Plain, a British Army training area.
 Here the lack of public access allows them the freedom needed as a large ground-nesting bird.

 Di